QuEraComputing/Bloqade.jl/docs/src/hamiltonians.md

 With strong interactions, only one Rydberg excitation is allowed within the Blockade regime (see [blockade](@ref)).
 In such a case, the allowed Hilbert space (called blockade subpace) for ``N`` atoms is only part of full ``2^N`` Hilbert space.
 In this case, it is better to work in the blockade subspace such that one can access larger systems.
-One of the essential feature of EaRyd is to allow the users to also work in blockade subspace.
+One of the essential feature of Bloqade is to allow the users to also work in blockade subspace.
 Here, we can easily convert the Hamiltonian expression into a matrices in subspace basis.
 First, we can specify such a subspace by using function [`blockade_subspace`](@ref), e.g.

 ```@repl hamiltonian